 · Protective clothing (mask and gloves);

-· New paint (painting or bite);
+· New paint (paint or stain);

 · Brush or roller;